Evacuation Chair Operator and Assistant Course

 - A reasonable level of physical fitness & strength is required to use the chairs safely (despite what some manufacturers claim!).

 - Those with back or shoulder problems, mobility issues or of a nervous disposition will find this course challenging & we don’t recommend they undertake the course.

 - Evacuation chair operators of a petite stature (under approx 5’5″/165cm) tend to ensure a swift delivery of the evacuee to the bottom of the stairs & as such may prefer to be certified as an evacuation chair assistant rather than operator.

-- We highly recommend that during courses run at your venue, we use your evacuation equipment where possible.
+- When courses run at your venue, we highly recommend that we use your evacuation equipment where possible.
 This provides staff with hands-on knowledge of (and confidence in) the available equipment.

 - If you don’t have a chair available for use, we can bring a popular model of evacuation chair for use during the course.
 If you wish to use our evacuation chair, please ensure that you advise us when arranging your course booking.

 - All scheduled/open courses have a minimum and maximum number of candidates that we can take on a course.

 - Minimum: We need a minimum of 3 candidates booked on an open/scheduled course for the course to run.
 Click here for more details.